 With the rise of new technologies for data centers, and entirely new types of data centers in all manner of locations, it’s not surprising that systems and procedures change over time.

 But what’s the real difference and which one will have a greater, more positive effect on your business?

 Given low electronic densities and affordable energy prices, blowing cold air across electronics generally works.

 Not Enough Energy to Go Around

 Air cooling usually consists of using large fans.
 But most data centers are strapped for space as it is, with equipment continually increasing in density.

-That means less fans in less data centers.
+That means fewer fans in fewer data centers.
 Which in turn means data centers lacking the ability to move cool air through equipment at an efficient rate.

 Though air cooling has been more common over time, liquid cooling is on the rise.

-At the data center level, improvements to individual systems entail the implementation of accelerator processors like graphics processing units (GPUs), application-specific integrated circuits (ASICs), and field programmable gate arrays (FPGAS).
+At the data center level, improvements to individual systems entail the implementation of accelerator processors.
+More specifically, graphics processing units (GPUs), application-specific integrated circuits (ASICs), and field-programmable gate arrays (FPGAS).

 Hardware accelerators are often used in machine learning, but industry trends suggest they’ll be used more often in IT services like: